ifwe/bruce/doc/status_monitoring.md

 (remaining output omitted)
 ```

-In addition to the counter values, the above output shows the time at which
+In addition to the counter values, the above output shows the time when the
-the counter report was created (1408656417 seconds since the epoch), the time
+counter report was created (1408656417 seconds since the epoch), the time when
-when Bruce started running (1408585285 seconds since the epoch), Bruce's
+Bruce started running (1408585285 seconds since the epoch), Bruce's process ID,
-process ID, which is 14246, and Bruce's version which is `1.0.6.70.ga324763`.
+which is 14246, and Bruce's version which is `1.0.6.70.ga324763`.
+The counter
-The counter values track various events inside Bruce, and can be used for
+values track various events inside Bruce, and can be used for health monitoring
-health monitoring and troubleshooting.
-For example,
+and troubleshooting.
+For example, `src/bruce/scripts/bruce_counters.py` is a
-`src/bruce/scripts/bruce_counters.py` is a Nagios script that monitors Bruce's
+Nagios script that monitors Bruce's counters and reports problems.
+Details on
-counters and reports problems.
-Details on the meanings of some of the more
-interesting counters are provided
+the meanings of some of the more interesting counters are provided
 [here](https://github.com/tagged/bruce/blob/master/doc/troubleshooting.md).
 Also, you can look in Bruce's source code to see what a counter indicates.
 For
 instance, near the top of `src/bruce/msg.cc` you will see the following